Cincinnati Benzene Lawyer and Ohio Catastrophic Injury Attorney reviews aplastic anemia lawsuits and toxic workplace exposure injuries

 Out of 37 workers working eight hour shifts in the closed room, eleven developed blood dyscrasia and aplastic anemia.
 One patient died during treatment.
 Workers in the U.S. have met the same fate in unsafe work environments.
 Negligent employers can be held responsible for toxic exposure.

-Joe Lyon is an experienced Cincinnati Catastrophic Injury Lawyer and Ohio Toxic Tort Attorney investigating workplace exposure and filing aplastic anemia lawsuits for injured plaintiffs nationwide.
+Joe Lyon is an experienced Cincinnati Catastrophic Injury Lawyer and Ohio Toxic Tort Attorney investigating workplace exposure and filing lawsuits for injured plaintiffs nationwide.

 Aplastic anemia damages the bone marrow, slowing the production of new blood cells, and is a critical condition that requires prompt treatment.
-Following diagnosis, patients should contact medical specialists and a legal expert to consider aplastic anemia lawsuits in order to recover compensation for medical expenses, lost wages and pain and suffering.
+Following diagnosis, patients should contact medical specialists and a legal expert to consider workplace injury lawsuits in order to recover compensation for medical expenses, lost wages and pain and suffering.
 Aplastic anemia can be caused by the following:

 - High-dose radiation or chemotherapy